Sessions will be delivered in English and French.

 4:10 PM - 5:00 PM

-This session will include a review of some international examples of business models and how they are helping to engage and incentivize and offer equity to new stakeholders at scale, particularly single-home residences and community housing projects.
+This session will include a review of some international examples of business models and how they are helping to engage and incentivize and offer equity to new stakeholders at scale.
 The session will then open up to discuss how to take these key learning opportunities forward in Canada.

 • Energiesprong – The Netherlands / UK